janjiralakirankumar/Azure-Labs/README.md

-## Lab-01: Step-by-Step Guide for Creating a Virtual Machine and Deploying Nginx on an Azure VM:
+## Lab-01: Step-by-Step Guide for Creating a Linux Virtual Machine and Deploying Nginx Using Azure:

 ### Creating a Virtual Machine in Azure for Linux: